This post contains affiliate links.

 Location

-Landostand B (previously Stowe B) is inbetween A and C, again on the outside of the circuit.
+Stowe B is inbetween A and C, again on the outside of the circuit.
 It is directly opposite the apex of the corner and at 45 degrees to both Stowe A and C, so is pretty much North facing.

 View

-The image below shows how much of the circuit can be seen from Landstand B, highlighted in pink.
+The image below shows how much of the circuit can be seen from Stowe B, highlighted in pink.

 The positioning of Stowe B grandstand at Silverstone means that you can see more of the Hangar straight than either of the other two grandstands.
 If you get the right spot you can actually see the cars as they exit Chapel corner, then lose them again briefly as they enter the Hangar Straight, then follow them all the way down to Stowe.